What is a Breathalyzer DUI?

 In most areas, it is against the law for a driver to refuse to perform a breathalyzer or other chemical test.
 Under these so-called “Implied Consent” laws, refusing the test may automatically lead to your arrest and, in some cases, you could even face harsher penalties than a person who failed the test.

-Of course, if your arrest is warranted, there are still many ways to challenge your breath test results.
+Of course, if your arrest is warranted, there are still many ways to challenge your Breathalyzer test results.
 Because the device is unable to distinguish alcohol from many other substances, breathalyzers are notoriously unreliable.
 In fact, research shows that certain substances—such as cough syrup, gum, and mints—can inflate your BAC.
 Likewise, medical disorders like acid reflux disease and diabetes are also known to produce false results.

 If you were recently arrested for DUI after failing or refusing to perform a breath test, it is important to discuss your test results with an experienced attorney immediately.
 Due to the complex nature of DUI law, it is best to find a firm that practices DUI law exclusively.
 Unlike attorneys who provide a broad range of legal services, a DUI attorney is well-versed in the most important aspects of DUI law—including the science of breath tests.

 Portable Alcosensor Test

 With the advent of portable technology in recent years, law enforcement has kept up with the changing times as well.
 The physical field sobriety tests (FST) are only one part of their capable offense against drunk driving.
 If a driver displays drunken behavior, police may ask the subject to breathe into a portable sensor that measures blood alcohol content.

 The most famous portable alcosensor is the Breathalyzer.
 This instrument relies on chemical oxidation to produce the alcohol level.
 However, the Breathalyzer is being phased out for newer forms of breath testing using infrared spectroscopy technology.